newatoms/guides/databinding/readme.md

 ### Why?

-Elements have one function, and a website is built out of many elements.
+[Polymer elements](https://github.com/newatoms/guides/tree/ready/start-using-polymer#the-idea-of-custom-elements) have one function.
+A website is built out of many elements.
 The same data is used in different elements though.
 Therefore data has to flow through elements.

 👁 Example: